iy536/app-o-accel/README.md

-# app-o-accel
+# FH-Aachen Applications of Accelerators (335030) WS2022-23
-FH-Aachen Applications of Accelerators (335030) WS2022-23
+In this repository ...